RESP Courses

 RESP 4020.
 Adv Sem Critical Care/Mech Ven.
 3-0-3 Units.

 This course reviews relevant material to prepare the student for the ACCS Exam.
-Particular focus includes airway management, advanced modes of mechanical ventilation, pharmacology and respiratory diseases and disorders.
+Particular focus includes advanced modes of mechanical ventilation.
+Students are required to develop a Powerpoint presentation and discuss an assigned mode of advanced ventilation.

 Prerequisites: RRT Credential and acceptance into the Bachelor of Science program.